DylanLRPollock/Monkey-Head-Project/README.md

 python run.py
 ```

-This launches a Tkinter window where you can install, update, or run the
+This opens the PyGPT-based Qt interface with integrated Monkey Head tools for
-application.
-The correct setup script is chosen automatically.
-A "Run" button
+installation, updates, running the application, and managing Docker or
-lets you start the program without opening a terminal.
-If the GUI cannot be
+Kubernetes resources.
+If the GUI cannot be displayed (for example on a
-displayed (for example on a headless server), the launcher automatically falls
+headless server), the launcher automatically falls
 back to the command-line interface.
 You can also force CLI mode with
 `python run.py --cli`.
 For an even lighter headless run you can launch the
 minimal echo chatbot with `python run.py --minimal`.
 A basic Tkinter chat demo
-is also available via `python run.py --simple-chat`.
+is still available via `python run.py --simple-chat`.

 The GUI now checks whether you've accepted the license on startup and
 offers a **Tools** menu.
 From there you can reopen the license dialog or